These oldie goldies all lived to be over 2 decades years old…

 - Overfeeding resulting in ammonia poisoning because they have no filter or live plants to take care of the waste they create.

-- Many (if not most) pet store and fair fish come with parasites or other diseases which gradually kill them.
+- Many (if not most) pet stores and fair fish come with parasites or other diseases which gradually kill them.

 - Stress from everything they’ve been through to get to where they are

 Of course, genetics can also play a role in longevity.